remp2020/pythia-tools/aggregate/README.md

-###Data aggregation for Pythia
+###Data Aggregation for Pythia

+Aggregation script moving data from Elastic storage to PostgreSQL DB for Pythia processing.

+####Requirements
+Python 2 is only supported (because of es2csv).
+All required Python packages are described in `requirements.txt` file.

 ####Installation
-First install `pipenv` using `pip instal --user pipenv` Next install all vendor requirements using `pipenv install` Script requires connection to PostreSQL DB, credentials should be specified in `.env` file.
+First install all requirements using pip:

+`pip install -r requirements.txt`

+Script requires connection variables for PostreSQL DB and address of Elastic storage, put these to `.env` file according to `.env.example` format.

 ####Usage
-Script works by downloading exported data from Google Drive (you will be asked to provide authentication token during first run), extracting, aggregating it and saving results to database.

-Script can be run in two variants:
+Run aggregation for particular day using:

-`./aggregate.sh <date>`
+`./run.sh <date>`
-`./aggregate.sh <start_date> <end_date>`

 Date format is YYYY-MM-DD.